San7o/ssap/README.md

     -p, --path <path>  Specify the path to the password file -e, --encryption <encryption> Specify the encryption algorithm Supported algorithms: aes_128_cbc, aes_256_cbc
+    -l, --length <length> Specify the length of the generated password
+                          default: 30

 OPTIONS:
     new               Create a new password